-From All Star Pitcher To All Star Drug Lord: Esteban Loaiza Busted With 20 Kilos of Cocaine And/Or Heroin
+From All-Star Pitcher To Drug Lord: Esteban Loaiza Busted With 20 Kilos Of Narcotics

 According to Yahoo, the street value of the narcotics was placed at $500,000.

-At this time, the narcotics have been identified as cocaine, and/or heroin.
+At this time, the narcotics are suspected to be cocaine and/or heroin.
 Loaiza will appear at court on Wednesday.
 Currently, he is in jail on $200,000 bond.

-According to the New York Post, the journeyman player pitched for the Yankees, Pirates, Blue Jays, White Sox, Nationals, Athletics and Dodgers over his 14 MLB seasons, between 1995 to 2008.
+According to the New York Post, the journeyman player pitched for the Yankees, Pirates, Blue Jays, White Sox, Nationals, Athletics, and Dodgers over his 14 MLB seasons, between 1995 to 2008.

-He has a career 126-144 record, and is the “second-winningest Mexican pitcher in MLB history after Fernando Valenzuela.”
+He has a career 126-144 record and is the “second-winningest Mexican pitcher in MLB history after Fernando Valenzuela.”

 The right-hander was an All-Star in both 2003 and 2004, and the American League strikeout leader in 2003.
 In 2003, he was second place in the American League Cy Young voting, losing to Roy Halliday, who recently passed away.